gitter-badger/TimelinePostContainer/README.md

 ```

 ### Useful Tips
-- To avoid scrolling lags you can use `PauseOnScrollListener` or `RecyclerPauseOnScrollListener`:
+To avoid scrolling lags you can use `PauseOnScrollListener` or `RecyclerPauseOnScrollListener`:
 ```java
 recyclerView.addOnScrollListener(new RecyclerPauseOnScrollListener(InitClass.imageLoader(this), false, true));
 ```

 ## Customization
-* You can use good configured default `ImageLoader` or pass your customized one:
+You can use good configured default `ImageLoader` or pass your customized one:
 ```java
 timelinePostContainer.setImageLoader(ImageLoader.getInstance());
 ```

-* If you prefer customized image and video loadings, you must write following lines before building the view:
+If you prefer customized loading views, you must write following lines before building the view:
 ```java
 timelinePostContainer.setImageLoadingView(R.layout.customized_image_loading); // or setImageLoadingView(ProgressWheel)
 timelinePostContainer.setVideoLoadingView(R.layout.customized_video_loading); // or setVideoLoadingView(AVLoadingIndicatorView)